ShirshoDipto/social-media-client/README.md

 - Delete own posts
 - Include images with posts
 - Include emojis with posts by right clicking on post input.
 - Include line breaks in posts.
-(See additional info section no.3)
+(See additional info no.3)

 ### 5. Comments